weygoldt/ChirpCNN/README.md

 - [ ] Retrain and test
 - [ ] Implement window-sliding
   - [x] Sliding windows + detection in RAM
+  - [x] Change sliding window to on-the-fly detection to support larger datasets.
+Currently it does batch detection
   - [x] Understand why sliding window detection performance is much worse than train-test performance
     - NOTE: I just noticed that I added variation to all chirp parameters except for the phase of the EOD in which the chirp is produced.
 This is currently the most likely explanation.
   - [ ] Sliding windows + detection by writing windows to disk for large datasets